Matthew 7:14 "Because narrow is the gate and difficult is the way which leads to life, and there are few who find it."

 In fact, we can continue to make progress until we decide to stop.
-As we practice choosing to experience grace within our minds, hearts, attitudes, and actions our Inward Authority can better align with God's ways and goodness.
+As we practice choosing to experience grace with our minds, hearts, attitudes, and actions, our Inward Authority can improve and better align with God's ways and goodness.
 We can improve our senses with God's goodness within and around us.
 As we search for God's love we can find it, if we accept it into our minds and hearts.
-As our hearts lean toward mercy and compassion we can sense it.
+As our hearts accept mercy and compassion we can sense it.
 As our faith grows, fear can be reduced.
 This process develops with choices and actions.
 Feelings are more like results that can inspire, but still depend upon new action.
-Our feelings can sometimes seek to sway us away from new Godly activity.
-We can choose God when we feel it is uncomfortable or inconvenient.
+Our feelings can sometimes seek to sway us away from new uncomfortable Godly activity.
+We can choose God when it is uncomfortable or inconvenient.
 We can choose struggle that can increase love and peace.
 Doing what is new and unfamiliar can be confusing and it can get messy, but it really is the only way to grow.
 Like riding a bike we fall and some of us can get hurt.
-Yet we can get back up and learn through practice and perseverance just as the Bible describes it.
+We can get back up and learn through practice and perseverance just as the Bible describes it.

 Patience and the practice of it can bring spiritual development.
-Practicing patience with an attitude of love can provide us opportunities to grow and slowly learn the good that comes from it.
+Practicing patience toward peace with an attitude of love can provide us opportunities to grow and slowly learn the good that comes from it.
 We can learn God's goodness in being patient with ourselves and others.
 We can know the love of Christ through experiencing deeper loving thoughts, attitudes, and actions.

 Love of God "Passes knowledge."
-We can learn that experiencing love, accepting it into our hearts and minds, can teach us far more than reading about it.
+We can learn that experiencing love, accepting it into our hearts and minds, can teach us far more than just reading about it.

 Peace of God "surpasses all understanding."
-We can learn how the experience of God's peace, accepting it into our hearts and minds, can protect us spiritually.
+We can learn how the experience of God's peace, accepting it into our hearts and minds, can protect us.